TRT side effects. Facts and myths.

 • Myth: “If you feel good on TRT, lab monitoring is optional.”

 Fact: Some of the most serious TRT side effects, like rising hematocrit or PSA, are silent at first.
-You cannot “feel” them until they cause trouble, so labs are non-negotiable even when you feel great.[1],[5]
+You may not notice a problem until it becomes urgent, so routine monitoring is a core part of safe TRT.[1],[5]

 • Myth: “Higher testosterone automatically means better results.”

-Fact: Studies show benefits plateau once testosterone reaches a mid-normal range, while side effects keep climbing at higher doses.
-More is not better; right is better.[2],[3]
+Fact: Studies show benefits often plateau once testosterone reaches a mid-normal range, while side effects keep climbing at higher doses.
+More is not better.
+Right is better.[2],[3]

 Bottom line